gravitational/teleport/examples/chart/teleport/README.md

 ## TLS Certificates

 ### Certificate Usage Configuration
 Teleport can generate self-signed certificates that is useful for first time or non-production deployments.
 You can set Teleport to use self-signed certificates by setting `usetlssecret: false` under the `proxy.tls settings` in `values.yaml`.
 You will need to add `--insecure` to some interactions such as `tsh` and browser interaction will require confirming interaction.
-Please see our [article](https://gravitational.com/blog/letsencrypt-teleport-ssh/) on generating certificates via Let's Encrypt.
+Please see our [article](https://gravitational.com/blog/letsencrypt-teleport-ssh/) on generating certificates via Let's Encrypt as a method to generate signed TLScertificates.

 If you plan to have TLS terminate at a seperate load balancer  you should set both `proxy.tls.enabled` and `proxy.usetlssecret` to false.